kaijianZ/rcos-status-updates/spring_2019/week3.md

 # Week3
 ## Last Week's Accomplishments
-We set up a AWS PostgreSQL database and create the tables.
-Keep developing the APIs.
+We set up a AWS PostgreSQL database and created the tables.
+And we are keep developing the APIs.
 (check the occupancy for all room on the same floor)

 ## This Week's Plan